codurance/site/_posts/2017-11-26-setting-up-intellij-for-rust.md

     *   try to attach it to the `cargo.toml` in your project root directory by following the promps in the notifications panel
     *   This may not get rid of the warning - the plugin should still be working as expected though

-There you are - you now have a functional rust environment.
+There you are - you now have a functional Rust environment.
 With code completion, code generation, syntax highlighting, suggestions and a test runner.
 Everything you need to get started.

 ## Advanced Setup

-If you want your environment to do more, here are some of the tools I use to improve the work flow in rust and IntelliJ.
+If you want your environment to do more, here are some of the tools I use to improve the work flow in Rust and IntelliJ.

 ### Format on save ([rustfmt](https://crates.io/crates/rustfmt/))